k-l-lambda/anthroid/README.md

   <img src="docs/ClipB-eng.gif" alt="Server monitoring demo" width="300" />
 </p>

-### Document Analysis with Camera
+### Document Analysis & Local File Management
 Take a photo or pick from gallery, then ask the agent to analyze.
 Here it reads insurance documents and creates a comparison report.
+The agent can also organize, rename, and move files on your device — tasks that are typically cumbersome on mobile due to limited input methods.

 <p align="center">
   <img src="docs/ClipC-eng.gif" alt="Document analysis demo" width="300" />